 Organizations that rely on a service provider to oversee portions of their network connectivity can use network monitoring to enforce service-level agreements (SLAs), which state the level of service a provider agrees to meet.
 Without clear insight into how a network is truly performing, customer enforcement of an SLA is difficult to impossible.

-A comprehensive network-monitoring product should be able to detect, monitor and analyze a network and its devices in real time, enabling an admin to respond based on warnings and alerts.
-At a minimum, your tool should be at least moderately easy to implement and configure, and it should support multiple vendor devices.
-The product you choose -- at minimum -- should include autodiscovery, node and device inventorying, automatic and configurable trouble alerts and warnings, and they all should be tied together through a Web-based centralized management interface.
-The interface should include a dashboard with easy-to-read graphs and tables that provide different views of network status; it should also have a network topology map (or the ability to generate one), as well as commands for modifying network settings and troubleshooting issues.
+The comprehensive product you choose -- at minimum -- should include autodiscovery, node and device inventorying, automatic and configurable trouble alerts and warnings, and they all should be tied together through a web-based centralized management interface.
+The interface should include a dashboard with easy-to-read graphs and tables that provide different views of network status; it should also have a network topology map -- or the ability to generate one -- as well as commands for modifying network settings and troubleshooting issues.
 Some interfaces provide viewing and reporting only.

-With the transition to IPv6 well underway, your choice of network-monitoring tools must also be able to detect and analyze Internet Protocol version 4 (IPv4) as well as IPv6 traffic and protocols.
+With the transition to IPv6 well underway, your choice of network monitoring tools must also be able to detect and analyze IP version 4, as well as IPv6 traffic and protocols.

 Nice-to-have network monitoring features

-Automatic capacity planning is a handy feature but not needed by every type of environment.
-It facilitates network-infrastructure management and optimization by sending an alert to a network administrator whenever available memory, bandwidth or network capacity is about to be exceeded.
+Automatic capacity planning is a handy feature, but it's not needed in every type of environment.
+It facilitates network infrastructure management and optimization by sending an alert to a network administrator whenever available memory, bandwidth or network capacity is about to be exceeded.

 The bottom line

-Look for a comprehensive network-monitoring product that meets your needs today and provides scalability for future network expansion.
-You have plenty of choices, both open source and commercial.
-Open source is freely available and accessible, but the commercial versions tend to provide all required features in an integrated package.
+Look for a comprehensive network monitoring product that meets your needs today and provides scalability for future network expansion.
+You have plenty of choices, whether you're an SMB or enterprise, or want an on-premises or cloud-based product.

-Future of monitoring makes the networking engineer role a critical one
+As networking evolves, the future of monitoring remains the same, making the networking engineer role a critical one.